turgu1/bt-keyboard/README.md

 | 0x97        | DownArrow key    |
 | 0x98        | UpArrow key      |

-The returned scan codes in the BTKeyboard::KeyInfo structure are defined in chapter 10 of https://usb.org/sites/default/files/hut1_21.pdf .
-Up to three keys can be pressed at the same time.
+The returned scan codes in the BTKeyboard::KeyInfo structure are defined in chapter 10 of https://usb.org/sites/default/files/hut1_22.pdf and are usually supplied directly by the keyboard.
+The BTKeyboard class supports up to three keys pressed at the same time.
 The corresponging scan codes are located in the `keys[3]` field.
 The `modifier` field contains the CTRL/SHIFT/ALT/META left and right key modifier info.

 The main program is a simple demonstration of the usage of the class.
 The author is using a Logitech K380 keyboard for this demo.
-Other Bluetooth keyboards may work but may require some modification.
+Other Bluetooth keyboards may work but may require some modification (mainly adding other key scan codes).

+The `sdkconfig.defaults` file identifies the ESP-IDF sdkconfig parameters that are required to have this demo working.

 A bug with ESP-IDF 4.3.x may cause an internal stack overflow.
 Seems to be corrected in 4.4.

+This is not ready yet as testing with ESP-IDF 4.4 is ongoing.